-Types of spinal bone spurs and the types of pain they can cause
+Types of spinal bone spurs and how they can affect symptoms

-There are three main types of spinal bone spurs — those that develop in the cervical (upper) region of the spine, those in the thoracic (middle) spine, and those in the lumbar (lower) spine.
-Bone spurs can develop on virtually any bone in the body over the course of a lifetime, some of which may never cause any issues and will forever remain unnoticed.
-However, when bone spurs begin to impede vertebral movement or pinch spinal nerves, the result can be a host of unpleasant conditions that make life difficult.
+Types of spinal bone spurs can mainly be divided by their location in the spinal column, including those that develop in the cervical (upper), thoracic (middle) and lumbar (lower) spinal regions.
+Bone spurs can develop on virtually any bone in the body over the course of a lifetime, some of which may never cause any symptoms, and go undiagnosed.
+However, in the spine, these three types of bone spurs can cause symptoms in different areas of the body if one puts pressure on the spinal cord or a nerve root.

 - Leg pain